Table of Contents

 Compartment syndrome is generally either acute, meaning it has severe symptoms for a short period of time, or chronic, which involves longer-lasting symptoms.
 Acute compartment syndrome is still a medical emergency, and a lack of treatment can lead to permanent muscle damage.

 Chronic compartment syndrome may not always be a medical emergency because it can be reversible with rest.
-Similarly, crush syndrome or rhabdomyolysis involves a series of metabolic changes because of injuries to the skeletal muscles of such severity to cause a disruption of cellular integrity and release contents into the circulation.
+Similarly, crush syndrome or rhabdomyolysis involves a series of metabolic changes because of injuries to the skeletal muscles of such severity as to cause a disruption of cellular integrity and release contents into the circulation.

 Post-Traumatic Stress Disorder (PTSD)